 Have to be honest here for my readers contest or not, the varnish is super thick like Elmers Glue,- I did not care for it at all.
 Very difficult to apply for an even finish and I will not be using that product again.

-Overall I love how the color combo came out.
+Overall I love how the color combo came out for the Faux Metal Desk.
 The flat grey against the shiny faux metal finish really created a polished piece.
 It will look great in my Son’s room done with an Industrial flair!
-I can’t wait to share with you guys the lamp I will be making to accessorize this faux metal piece.
+I can’t wait to share with you guys the lamp I will be making to accessorize this piece.

 The Fab Furniture Flipping Contest™ is a monthly themed furniture contest often using products provided by the sponsor, The entrants compete for a chance to win a fabulous prize package provided by the month’s sponsor as well!
 Check out our Featured Hosts Carrie and Charlotte for their projects and the contestants projects for February’s contest: